phaserjs/phaser/README.md

 * InputHandler.enableDrag with a boundsRect set now takes into account the Sprites anchor when limiting the drag (thanks @unindented #1593)
 * InputHandler.enableDrag with a boundsSprite set now takes into account both the Sprites anchor and the boundsSprite anchor when limiting the drag.
 * Sound in Web Audio now uses AudioContext.onended to trigger when it will stop playing instead of using a time based value.
 This is only used if the sound doesn't loop and isn't an audio sprite, but will give a much more accurate `Sound.onStop` event.
 It also prevents short audio files from being cut off during playback (#1471) and accounts for time spent decoding.
+* If you load an image and provide a key that was already in-use in the Cache, then the old image is now destroyed (via `Cache.removeImage`) and the new image takes its place.

 ### Bug Fixes